Scud missile: Scud-D

 The R-17 VTO (SS-1e Scud-D) project was an attempt to enhance the accuracy of the R-17.
+The Central Scientific Research Institute for Automation and Hydraulics (TsNIAAG) began work on the project in 1967, using an optical guidance system where a photograph of the target (provided through air reconnaissance) was inserted into a holder.
+This method was impractical, as the system was only effective in clear weather and it was difficult to take the proper photographs under field conditions.
+The Soviet artillery troops were not favorable towards the concept due to those limitations.

+In 1974, the VTO programme was revisited to take advantage of miniaturized computer hardware, where the guidance system would rely on a digitized image (DSMAC).
+This also made it possible to reassign targets from the missile warhead's computer library.
+The warhead was tested on an Su-17 in 1975 and the first test launch was conducted on 29 September 1979, where the missile hit within a few meters of the target.
+Development continued through the 1980s, and the design was modified to have a separating warhead and to have it make terminal corrections before impact.
+The first two test launches of this version in 1984 failed; the optical lens' inner surface on the missile's nose suffered from dust buildup and this was corrected after redesign work.

-The Central Scientific Research Institute for Automation and Hydraulics (TsNIAAG) began work on the project in 1968, but the first test launch was conducted only in September 1979.
-Development continued through the 1980s until the system was accepted into initial service as the 9K720 Aerofon in 1989.
-However, by this time, more advanced weapons were in use, such as the OTR-21 Tochka (SS-21) and the R-400 Oka (SS-23), and the Scud-D was not acquired by the Soviet armed forces.
+The system was accepted into initial service as the 9K720 Aerofon in 1989.
+However, by this time, more advanced weapons were in use, such as the OTR-21 Tochka (SS-21) and the R-400 Oka (SS-23), and the Scud-D was not acquired by the Soviet Armed Forces.
 Instead it was proposed for export as an upgrade for Scud-B users, in the 1990s.

 Unlike previous Scud versions, the 9K720 had a warhead that separated from the missile's body, and was fitted with its own terminal guidance system.
 With a TV camera fitted in the nose, the system could compare the target area with data from an onboard computer library (DSMAC).
 In this way, it was thought to attain a circular error probable (CEP) of 50 m.